distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 ## Introduction

 The aim of this page is to describe the business aspects for the distributed charging and rating process.
-The specification should try to describe when possible the similarities between the distributed rating and the charging and billing components in TMF.
+The specification should try to describe when possible the similarities between the *distributed rating* and the charging and billing components in TMF.

 ### Context

-Distributed Rating aims to explore the use of distributed architecture for the rating and part of the charging process to optimize the utilization of the various infrastructure components.
+*Distributed rating* aims to explore the use of distributed architecture for the rating and part of the charging process to optimize the utilization of the various infrastructure components.
 For reference the software architecture for the stream can be found [here](./architecture.md).

 ### Assumptions